samian96/COMP002Assignment5/radme.md

 Added a let a = and let sum.reduce to find the sum of all the numbers in the a array.
 - Update 4:
 created a function to reverse an array using a while loop with push and pop functions in it.
+- update 5:
+fixed function for reversing array, built in reverse function, created custom function using pop and push method.